meinert/jarjar-newsfeed/README.md

    1. Updated react to version 19
    1. Added dependencies and overrides needed due due to react-scripts not being maintained.
 Consider using e.g. next.js or vite instead
 1. Renamed files to follow the naming convention for a typescript project and restructured the project folders
 1. Added localizationContext and utility components for formatting date and time
+1. Applied Material Design System
+1. Made the layout responsive
+1. Added heading to updates

 Welcome to this React project.
 Before you lies the bare basics to implement your own Jar Jar Newsfeed.
 Your app should: